 VET courses can be included in the HSC pattern of study.
 All VET Industry Curriculum Framework Courses (ICF), are Category B. Only one Category B course can be used in the calculation of the ATAR.
-In order for a VET course to count towards an ATAR, a student must study a 240 hour course and must sit a written exam for the HSC.
-Additionally, some Certificate III courses can be used to create a Selection Rank for entrance into degrees at various Universities.
+In order for a VET course to count towards an ATAR, a student must study a 240-hour course and must sit a written exam for the HSC.
+Additionally, some Certificate III courses can be used to create a Selection Rank for entrance into degrees at various Universities, for example, the University of Newcastle currently recognises a Cert III as a 67 selection rank.